deepanjan7/school-management-flask/README.md

 - The application uses SQLite for simplicity.
 - Free hosting may cause the app to sleep when inactive.

+## Project Scope & Security Notes
+This project is built for learning and demonstration purposes.

+To keep the code simple and beginner-friendly, some production-level features are intentionally out of scope, including:
+- Authentication and authorization
+- CSRF protection
+- Advanced input validation
+- Production-grade database setup

+These would be required for real-world applications but are not the focus of this educational project.

 ## 👤 Author
 Deepanjan Mitra